The 90% Project: Why NZ's vax drive must shoot for the moon - NZ Herald

 Prime Minister Jacinda Ardern couldn't have been clearer as she set out New Zealand's big pandemic priority to reporters this week.

-The country's Delta outbreak has coincided with a surge in administered jabs, reaching the point where two thirds of eligible Kiwis have had at least one shot, with a third fully vaccinated.
+The country's Delta outbreak has coincided with a surge in administered jabs, reaching the point where two thirds of eligible Kiwis have had at least one shot, and a third are fully vaccinated.

 Much has been said of Australia's 70 to 80 per cent coverage target – a threshold where restrictions across the Tasman would start to be relaxed, albeit with some public health controls staying in place.